 Mock Interview Programs

-Career Services encourages all students to participate in mock interviews.
-Each year, Career Services hosts two mock interview programs that are managed through Symplicity.
+Career and Professional Development encourages all students to participate in mock interviews.
+Each year, Career and Professional Development hosts two mock interview programs that are managed through Symplicity.
 The Alumni Mock Interview Program is held in January.
 All students are encouraged to participate, particularly first year law students to prepare for their first legal interviews in the spring.
 The Fall Mock Interview Program is held each fall just before Fall Recruiting, and assists students fine-tune their interviewing skills.
 Individual mock interviews with a Career Advisor are available year-round.

 Students who believe that an employer listed on the USD School of Law Career Services Job Listings website has violated the USD Policy of Non-Discrimination should immediately notify the director of Career Services.